rust-lang/reference/src/expressions.md

 | `=` `+=` `-=` `*=` `/=` `%=` <br> `&=` <code>&#124;=</code> `^=` `<<=` `>>=` | right to left |
 | `return` `break` closures   |                     |

-## Evaluation order
+## Evaluation order of operands

-Most expressions include subexpressions.
-Unless otherwise stated on the expression's page, evaluation of these inner expressions is left to right as written in the source code.
+Unless otherwise stated on the expression's page, evaluation of the operands of an expression is done before applying the effect of the expression.
+The operands are executed left to right as written in the source code.

+> **Note**: Which subexpressions are the operands of an expression is
+> determined by expression precedence as per the previous section.

 For example, the two `next` method calls will always be called in the same
 order: